irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 Of course, I also believe in rights for other animals, and even plant life.
 In a really good world, it shouldn't be that hard to provide those rights too.
 Treating the environment right slots neatly into place together with treating each other right.

 The rights provided should cover the whole of Maslow's Hierarchy of Needs[^maslow] and beyond.
-They must be provided regardless of whether you're rich or poor, although that concept, as we understand it now, doesn't really need to exist at all.
+They must be provided regardless of whether you're rich or poor, and regardless of nationality, although those concepts, as we understand them now, doesn't really need to exist at all.

 Human rights must be provided regardless of whether you're a criminal or have done something wrong.
 To the best of my knowledge, crime can basically be sorted into two categories - what you're driven to do, and mistakes you make.

 No one will be driven to mug you for your purse if no one is lacking money to buy food and pay rent.
-People will always still make mistakes, but we can build a kind society where people care for one another, and everyone is told about the best known methods to stay safe and protect others.
+People will always still make mistakes, but we can build a kind society where people care for one another, and everyone is told about the best methods to stay safe and protect others.
 Volunteer peacekeepers can help guide drunk partygoers home and break up fights - like police officers, but very different to the power-tripping pigs who are all too common.

 Even the rulers and enforcers who are oppressing humanity right now have to be provided rights, so far as that doesn't stop us from providing rights to everyone else.
 Guillotines are fun symbolism, but all life has value, even the lives of those who don't value life.